pablolucianop/react-calendar-plp/README.md

 - If you specify the city, it adds a img of the weather in that zone!

+- Handle overflow when multiple reminders appear on the same date.

 ### Built with

 - React.js